rishios/ExcelDataGenerator/README.md

 Useful for generating excel files of different sizes.

 ## Finding the binaries
 The compiled binaries are available in the release.
-Download all files in binaries folder, use FileGenerator.exe and FileGenerator.exe.config to generate excel files.
+Download binaries files, use FileGenerator.exe and FileGenerator.exe.config to generate excel files.

 ## How to use